maiaramaaraujo/maiaramaaraujo.github.io/_pages/about.md

 I’m Maiara — a Biomedical Engineer from UFPE and currently a Master’s student in Computer Science at PUC-Rio.
 My research sits at the intersection of **neuroscience, language, and AI**, and I’m especially fascinated by how the brain transforms symbols, meanings, and actions into complex linguistic behavior.

 I’m currently investigating **how the brain represents and produces language** — not just perception, but also the internal processes of language production, acquisition, and even motor patterns that emerge when we think, plan, or structure language.
-My work uses machine learning to uncover how semantic, syntactic, and sensorimotor components are encoded in neural activity, particularly EEG.
+My work uses **machine learning to uncover how semantic, syntactic, and sensorimotor components are encoded in neural activity, particularly EEG**.

 I’m developing a more human-centered and explainable framework that goes beyond standard brain-decoding pipelines.
 Instead of treating language as a single “black box” representation, I’m creating models that disentangle semantic meaning, syntactic structure, and sensorimotor features, shedding light on how these layers interact during language production and learning.